Home > Blogs > Endocrinology > Dangerous Blood Sugar Levels : Understanding Symptoms & Management

 In this article, we will explore the importance of blood sugar in the body, delve into the various types of diabetes, and discuss the significance of keeping blood sugar levels under control.

-Furthermore, we will take an in-depth look at the symptoms and long-term consequences of high and low blood sugar levels, as well as the different strategies available to manage them effectively.
+Furthermore, we will examine in depth the symptoms and long-term consequences of high and low blood sugar levels, as well as the different strategies available to manage them effectively.

 What is a Dangerous Blood Sugar Level?

-A dangerous blood sugar level refers to a situation where the concentration of glucose in the bloodstream is either too high (hyperglycemia) or too low (hypoglycemia).
+A dangerous blood sugar level occurs when the glucose concentration in the bloodstream is either too high (hyperglycemia) or too low (hypoglycemia).

-Dangerous blood sugar levels can vary depending on individual factors and the specific situation.
+Dangerous blood sugar levels can vary depending on individual factors and the situation.

 Both conditions can lead to severe health complications if not addressed promptly.